stanykey/reple/README.md

 iteration of your program, and then print any new output.  reple currently supports C, C++, D, Go, Rust, UPC, MPI, DASH, BCL, Unicon, and Zig.

+The initial code was gotten by forking from [Ben Brock's repo](https://github.com/BenBrock/reple)

 ## Installation